ammarchalifah/mlops-smoke-detection/README.md

 ## Best Practices
 - To run each container as background service, add `-d` flag behind the command to daemonize it.
 This will keep your terminal clean and keep you uninterrupted.
-- Use CI/CD to replace environment variables on the fly.
-- Use linting and pre-commit.
+- Install pre-commit to automatically format (with black) and do some checks when committing.

 ## References
 - Reference for this docker-compose architecture & code (MLflow part): https://towardsdatascience.com/deploy-mlflow-with-docker-compose-8059f16b6039
 - Reference for the prefect docker-compose: https://github.com/rpeden/prefect-docker-compose
 - Reference for the Prefect orchestrator: https://github.com/hakymulla/Diabetes-ML-ps
 - Reference for Monitoring architecture: https://github.com/AntonisCSt/Mlops_project_semicon/blob/main/evidently_service/Dockerfile